Real Lines on Random Cubic Surfaces: Introduction

 \begin{remark}Another possible model of random cubics can be introduced following the work of Allcock, Carlson, and Toledo \cite{ACD}.
-They have studied the moduli space of real cubic surfaces form the point of view of hyperbolic geometry and computed the orbifold Euler characteristic (which is proportional to the hyperbolic volume) of each component of the moduli space.
-One can turn this into a probabilistic model taking the weighted average of the number of real lines, weighted by the volume of the corresponding component.
+They have studied the moduli space of real cubic surfaces from the point of view of hyperbolic geometry and computed the orbifold Euler characteristic (which is proportional to the hyperbolic volume) of each component of the moduli space.
+One can define an expectation taking the weighted average of the number of real lines, weighted by the volume of the corresponding component.
 In this way one gets an expected number of $\frac{239}{37}$ real lines, see \cite[Table 1.2]{ACD}. \end{remark}

 \begin{remark}Yet another model of randomness can be obtained by looking at random \emph{determinantal} cubics.
-To be more specific, consider random $3\times 3$ matrices $A_0, A_1, A_2, A_3$ filled with independent standard gaussians, and define the random polynomial: \be F(x_0, x_1, x_2, x_3)=\det(x_0A_0+x_1A_1+x_2A_2+x_3A_3).\ee We prove below (Lemma \ref{lemma:determinantal}) that random determinantal cubics are $O(4)$-invariant.
-Smooth cubics admit a determinantal representation (i.e. they can be written as the zero set of some $F$ as in \eqref{eq:determinantal}), see \cite{Beauville, Buckley}.
+To be more specific, consider random $3\times 3$ matrices $A_0, A_1, A_2, A_3$ filled with independent standard gaussians, and define the random polynomial: \be F(x_0, x_1, x_2, x_3)=\det(x_0A_0+x_1A_1+x_2A_2+x_3A_3).\ee Random determinantal cubics are $O(4)$--invariant.
+Smooth cubics admit a determinantal representation (i.e., they can be written as the zero set of some $F$ as in \eqref{eq:determinantal}), see \cite{Beauville, Buckley}.
 It is natural therefore to ask for the expectation of the number of real lines on a random determinantal cubic surface $Z(F)\subset \RP^3$, however this problem seems to be considerably more complicated than the gaussian one considered here (the coefficients of $F$ in \eqref{eq:determinantal} are cubic in gaussian variables and they are also highly dependent) and we leave this as an open question.
-For this model of randomness we prove a result about the expected surface area of $Z(F)$, see Theorem \ref{thm:volume}. \end{remark}